LiangPingPiJiu/feedbacktool/README.md

 Then ask the people you are requesting feedback from to run the client, which they should start with your servers DNS name or IP and the public port.

-The feedback will be collected in a file in the directory where the server runs, it's called 'year_mm_dd_feedback.csv'
+The feedback will be collected in a file in the 'received_feedback' directory, which is a subdirectory of the one, where the server runs.
+The file is called 'year_mm_dd_feedback.csv'

 It's free software, feel free to use, share and modify it, a copy of the license, the GPLv3 is attached.